Get coverage for your modded car and protect your car’s upgrades.

 - Changes to the suspension that do not comply with legal standards

-What to consider when finding insurance for your modified car
+How to choose the right insurance for your modified car

 Here’s what to consider before deciding on insurance for your souped-up ride.

 - Weigh risks and costs.
 Even if your insurer will cover you, the changes you raise your premium higher than you’re willing to pay — sometimes well over the value of the car.

 - Talk to an agent.
 Anytime you make modifications to your car, it’s best to talk to an agent.

 - Read the fine print.
 Look through your existing policy to better understand what things are included already.

 - Get information in writing.
 To be sure that you have all of your modifications covered, your agent can provide a clear list of the policy through email or a letter.

 - Be honest.
 Don’t try to hide changes made to your car.
 If your car isn’t insured for the right amount, you’ll lose the value of your modifications in the case of an accident.
 Your insurer also has the right to cancel your policy or deny a claim if you don’t disclose changes you made to your car.